-Licit and Illicit Drugs is quite possibly the most important book of the 1960’s and 1970’s (even beyond) with regards to educating people about drugs, the history of drugs, and drug policy.
+Licit and Illicit Drugs is a very important book of the 1960’s and 1970’s (even beyond) with regards to educating people about drugs, the history of drugs, and drug policy.
+Why?
+Mainly because it’s easy to read and approaches the subject with objectivity, compassion, and balance.

 Edward M. Brecher and the Editors of Consumer Reports categorized drugs in a logical manner, by pharmacological effect on the body and mind, not by some arbitrary, subjective, and Orwellian-titled approach.
 They also, quite wisely, decided to include information on licit drugs as well.